MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 - In your Connectivity subscription, you need to create a route table and link it to the gateway subnet.
 The gateway subnet needs a route for every spoke network you intend to attach, with a next hop of your firewall's IP address.

 - In each of your landing zone subscriptions, you need to create a route table and link it to each subnet.
-Disable Border Gateway Protocol (BGP) propagation on the route table.
+Disable Border Gateway Protocol (BGP) propagation on the route tables.

 For more information about custom and Azure-defined routes, see [Azure virtual network traffic routing](/azure/virtual-network/virtual-networks-udr-overview#custom-routes).